 “Universities need to protect the right to dissent, rather than banishing political statements they do not like,” Wilson concluded.

-The controversy surrounding Stanford’s conference on academic freedom has not received limited coverage from national news outlets.
+The controversy surrounding Stanford’s conference on academic freedom has received limited coverage from national news outlets.
 It was covered mainly by local news outlets, including the San Francisco Chronicle, the Stanford Daily and the Stanford Review, and education-focused outlets, such as the Chronicle of Higher Education and Academe Blog.

 Source: John K. Wilson, “The Stanford Arguments over an Academic Freedom Conference,” Academe Blog, November 4, 2022.